 - In order for a position to be suitable for an NQN placement, families must require a nanny for at least one child under four years 11 months old who is not attending either full-time nursery or school and have a minimum of 30 hours child contact time overall.
 The reason for this is so NQNs can have experience of planning for and documenting children’s development and learning using the Early Years Foundation Stage, which applies to children from birth to 4 years 11 months old and is part of the NQN unit assessment

 - NQNs will be placed with a family working as a nanny on a one-year fixed term contract

 - NQNs can work on a ‘residential’ or ‘daily’ basis, depending on the family needs.
 Nanny shares cannot be considered for an NQN position

-- NQNs are required to work a minimum of 45 hours per week with a maximum of 50 hours for a daily nanny or 60 hours for a residential nanny.
+- NQNs are required to work a minimum of 45 hours each week with a maximum of 50 hours for a daily nanny or 60 hours for a residential nanny.
 Occasional additional hours (such as babysitting) may be negotiated directly with the NQN outside of the contract and will need to be paid the agreed over-time rate

 - NQNs are required to receive two consecutive days off per week